-The Queen and other members of the royal family make at least 3,000 visits every year, with around 1,000 invitations sent to The Queen alone each year.
+The King and other members of the royal family make at least 3,000 visits every year, with around 1,000 invitations sent to The King alone each year.
 If your invitation is refused – as many sadly must be – it will not be sent on automatically to another Member of the Royal Family.
 You may extend it yourself to another Member, even if the second invitee is more senior than the first, although discretion should be exercised in extending subsequent invitations and you may find it helpful to consult the Officer if you are considering this course of action.

 An invitation accepted

 Once an invitation has been accepted, the appropriate Royal Household will inform the Lord-Lieutenant and the organisation to advise on a date when the member of the Royal Family wishes to visit.
 At this early stage of the proceedings, all details relating to the venue and the visit are STRICTLY CONFIDENTIAL and no details should be given to anyone that is not involved in the visit.